Rycia/python-youtube-downloader/README.md

 Configuration options exist at the top of the python file.

-    debug_mode = False             Shows FFMPEG output and other information for debugging.
-Default false.
+    debug_mode = False             If you want to see FFMPEG output and other info for debugging.

     remove_source_file = True      If you want to remove the video (.mp4) file after converting to audio (.mp3).
-Default true.

 ---